yereverluvinunclebert/Diesel-Volume-Control-VB6/README.md

  fire up.
 The first time you run it there will be no assigned function and so it will state as such and then pop up the preferences so that you can enter the command of your choice.
 The widget takes command line-style commands for windows.
 Mouse hover over the widget and press CTRL+mousewheel up/down to resize.
-It works well on Windows XP to Windows 11.
+It works well on Windows Vista to Windows 11.
+There will be another version for ReactOS and Windows XP, not yet built, watch this space.

  The Volume widget is currently Beta-grade software, under development, not yet ready to use on a production system - use at your own risk.